Claims and Counterclaims Examples

 • Claim: A claim is an assertion of a legal right through facts.
 In other words, a claim is a statement that because certain facts occurred, the person bringing the claim has a right to recover something.

-• Answer: If there is no counterclaim, the defendant will write an answer to the claim that denies to admits the claims.
+• Answer: If there is no counterclaim, the defendant will write an answer to the claim that denies to admit the claims.

-Counterclaims arise when the defendant has a legally enforceable right against the plaintiff and they choose to assert that right.
-There are two kinds of counterclaims, which will be discussed below, but all counterclaims will function essentially as a lawsuit against the plaintiff.
+Counterclaims arise when the defendant has a legally enforceable right against the plaintiff and chooses to assert that right.
+Two kinds of counterclaims will be discussed below, but all counterclaims function essentially as a lawsuit against the plaintiff.

 An Example: